rollbear/trompeloeil/docs/CookBook.md

 When [tracing](#tracing) or printing parameter values in violation reports, the values are printed using their
 [stream insertion operators](http://en.cppreference.com/w/cpp/io/basic_ostream/operator_ltlt),
 if available, or hexadecimal dumps otherwise.
 If this is not what you want, you can provide your own output formatting used solely for testing:

-The simple way to do this is to implement a function `print(...)` in namespace `trompeloeil`.
+The simple way to do this is to specialize a function template `print(std::ostream&, const T&)` in namespace `trompeloeil` for your type `T`.

 Example: